Easy Paintings for Kids -Watercolor Ocean Painting Art

 Paintbrush

-This project can be done on any type of outline or shape you want to use.
-We choose to do this on ocean pictures since we love to color the ocean blue.
+This project can be done on any outline or shape you want.
+We chose to do this with ocean pictures because we love coloring the ocean blue.
 We also love all types of beautiful tropical fish with many colors.

-For best results, your coloring page should be on thick paper, like cardstock.
+Your coloring page should be on thick paper, like cardstock, for best results.

-Trace the lines with glue, filling small spaces with glue.
-Then let the glue dry in before you add the watercolor paint to the picture.
+Trace the lines with glue, filling in small spaces.
+Then let the glue dry before adding watercolor paint to the picture.

-Paint the picture and use watercolor paints to complete the picture.
+Paint the picture using watercolor paints.
 Be creative and bring the picture to life.
 In the above ocean picture, it looks like the fish are swimming!

-When we painted the above fish picture, we used red, orange, yellow, and blue watercolor paints.
-Then we added glue to the outline of the fish to give it a 3 dimensional look.
+We used red, orange, yellow, and blue watercolors to paint the fish picture above.
+Then we added glue to the fish’s outline to give it a three-dimensional look.

 Easy Paintings for Kids-Watercolor and Glue Painting